-Action Due Owner Ensure service specification includes appropriate requirements to improve access for women.
-July 2025 Mike Fill, Single Homelessness Strategic Commissioner
+Action Due Owner Ensure service specification includes July 2025 Mike Fill, Single Homelessness Strategic appropriate requirements to improve access Commissioner for women.

-Step 7: EqIA Advisor
+Step 7: EqlA Advisor

 Ask a colleague, preferably in another team or directorate, to 'sense check' your approach to the EqIA and ask them to review the EqIA form before completing it.